-The present report together with the associated NFR tables is Iceland's contribution to this round of reporting under the Convention.
-As Iceland has only ratified the Protocol on Persistent Organic Pollutants, the report emphasizes on anthropogenic emissions of Persistent Organic Pollutants, and covers anthropogenic emissions of dioxin/furans, PAH, HCH and HCB in the period 1990 - 2011, as well as gridded data for dioxin and PAH4 for the years 1990, 1995, 2000, 2005 and 2010.
+The present report together with the associated NFR (Nomenclature for Reporting) tables is Iceland's contribution to this round of reporting under the Convention.
+As Iceland has only ratified the Protocol on Persistent Organic Pollutants, the report emphasizes anthropogenic emissions of Persistent Organic Pollutants and covers anthropogenic emissions of dioxin/furans, PAH, HCH and HCB in the period 1990 - 2012, as well as gridded data for dioxin, PAH4 and HCB for the years 1990, 1995, 2000, 2005 and 2010.
 A description of the trends and calculation method is given.
 Anthropogenic emissions of the indirect greenhouse gases (NO_x, CO, NMVOC) and SO2 are provided in the NFR tables for information purposes, as they are calculated to comply with the reporting requirements of the UNFCCC.
-For this submission emission estimates for ammonia and particulate matter are provided for a few emission sources.
+Emission estimates for ammonia and particulate matter are provided for a few emission sources.
 A short description of the trends and the calculation method of those pollutants are given in this report.
-Further estimates for SO2, PM2.5 and PM10 for the volcano Eyjafjallajökull that erupted in 2010 and the volcano Grímsvötn that erupted in 2011 are provided.
+Further estimates for SO2, PM{2.5} and PM10 for the volcano Eyjafjallajökull that erupted in 2010 and the volcano Grímsvötn that erupted in 2011 are provided.
 Emissions of heavy metals have not been estimated.